Skip to content

 There are two ways for your academic suspension to end: you can sit out two full academic semesters (summer does count), or you can request an academic appeal for a chance to be reinstated.

-If the appeals committee voted to reinstate you, that means you are able to return for the next academic semester under a probationary academic status.
-Students returning on academic probation must meet higher standards than the normal semester and cumulative SAP standards.
-Students on academic probation need a 2.1 or higher GPA each semester and need to achieve a 70% completion on attempted credits each semester.
 As long as you meet these criteria, you will stay on academic probation until your cumulative GPA and cumulative completion rate exceed the normal cumulative SAP standards.
 You will work with the Assistant Director of Student Success in the Deeann Griebel Student Success Center to discuss your SAP criteria and create a success plan.
 Your SMSU record will be updated, and you will then be able to meet with your academic advisor to register for classes.
-If you had been receiving financial aid and are hoping to continue using financial aid, you will need to contact the Financial Aid Office to appeal your financial aid suspension.
+If you have been receiving financial aid and are hoping to continue using financial aid, you will need to contact the Financial Aid Office to appeal your financial aid suspension.

-If the appeals committee denied your appeal and you have waited two (or more) semesters, or if you chose not to appeal and waited out two (or more) semesters, you are eligible to be readmitted to SMSU.
-You can complete the digital Readmission Form.
-Your readmission application will be reviewed, and you will be reinstated on academic probation.
-This means that you will need to meet the 2.1 or higher semester GPA and 70% semester completion rate each semester until your cumulative GPA and cumulative completion rate exceed the cumulative SAP standards.
+Being reinstated on academic probation means you will need to meet a 2.0 or higher semester GPA and 66.67% semester completion rate each semester until your cumulative GPA and cumulative completion rate exceed the cumulative SAP standards.
 You will work with the Assistant Director of Student Success in the Deeann Griebel Student Success Center to discuss your SAP criteria and create a success plan.
 Your SMSU record will be updated, and you will then be able to meet with your academic advisor to register for classes.
-This readmission pertains only to your academic suspension; if you are hoping to use financial aid, you will need to work with the Financial Aid Office to appeal your financial aid suspension.

-Last Modified: 2/1/24 3:49 PM | Website Feedback
+Last Modified: 6/16/26 3:55 PM | Website Feedback